 Understanding social dynamics, how to lead and how to push back against aggression is part of what it takes to be a healthy man.
 When a man is psychologically healthy, he will have the attraction of his partner and the respect of his peers.
-On the other hand, if a man who fails to act impeccably may end up activating his partners hypergamy program.
+On the other hand, if a man who fails to act impeccably may end up activating his partners hypergamy program and causing his partner to start looking for a man that displays more leadership qualities.